risingwavelabs/risingwave-docs/cloud/project-choose-a-project-plan.md

 The **Developer** plan is designed for individual developers or small teams looking to explore and develop on the RisingWave platform.
 This plan equips you with all the essential resources needed to test and experience the features offered by RisingWave for free.

-You can create up to three clusters with the Developer plan in your account.
-Your cluster will be allocated with 2 RWUs with standalone deployment.
+You can create up to three projects with the Developer plan in your account.
+Your project will be allocated with 2 RWUs with standalone deployment.

 #### **Configuration**

 - **Cloud platform**

-    You can deploy your cluster on either AWS or Google Cloud, depending on your cloud provider preferences.
+    You can deploy your project on either AWS or Google Cloud, depending on your cloud provider preferences.

 - **Region**

     You can choose the availability region closest to you to minimize latency.

-- **Cluster name**
+- **project name**

-    Name of the cluster.
-Assigning a descriptive name to each cluster can be helpful when managing multiple clusters.
+    Name of the project.
+Assigning a descriptive name to each project can be helpful when managing multiple projects.

 </TabItem>

 <TabItem value="pro" label="Pro plan">

-The **Pro** plan offers a customizable and scalable cluster suitable for larger teams and more complex projects.
-You can tailor your cluster's resources to align with your project's specific needs, with the flexibility to adjust configurations as your project evolves.
-In the Pro plan, you can customize the resources of each component in the RisingWave cluster.
+The **Pro** plan offers a customizable and scalable project suitable for larger teams and more complex projects.
+You can tailor your project's resources to align with your project's specific needs, with the flexibility to adjust configurations as your project evolves.
+In the Pro plan, you can customize the resources of each component in the RisingWave project.

 You have to [add a payment method](/billing-manage-payment-methods.md) before you can access the **Pro** plan.